A fiducial approach to nonparametric deconvolution problem: discrete case: Methodology

 \subsection{Data generating equation}

-In this section, we first explain the definition of a generalized fiducial distribution and then demonstrate how to apply it to the deconvolution problem.
+In this section, we first explain the definition of a \yifan{GFD} and then demonstrate how to apply it to the deconvolution problem.
 We start by expressing the relationship between the data $X_i$ and the parameter $\Theta_i$ using